shoui520/shoui520.github.io/docs/routine.md

 # 30 Day Japanese (UsagiSpoon)

 A routine for people that are lost on how to start learning.
-You don't have to follow this that is why it is not part of the main guide.

 The routines are split into days.
 Each day has tasks that you need to do.